PokeNavBot/pokenav-documentation/source/moderation.md

 To use POI you must `$set location` for your server and adjust `$set radius` to an appropriate setting.
 When a POI lookup is done on your server, PokeNav filters the POI by the play area set and typically looks up the best match, if any.

+#### POI Aliases

+You can create an "alias" for a POI.
+This is an alternate name that is used as a fallback for looking up the POI when no other match is found.
+This is useful for specifying local nick names for popular gyms or shortening the name of a gym to one word so it doesn't require quotes.
+Aliases must be unique per server (for example, you cannot have two aliases called "church").
+Aliases only act as fallback names, they never take priority over full names.
+You can use an alias any where you use a name of a gym or pokestop.

 #### Adding A New Gym / Pokestop

 Do the following when a gym or pokestop is missing from your community (either because it was recently added or your community is new):